MrOcelotGuy/caculator/README.md

+# Caculator

+This is my first-ever program I made

-# this a caculator made with pycharm
+This caculatpr was made with python

-hello